Rakeshchourasia/Rakeshchourasia/README.md

 <tr>
 <td width="62%" valign="top">

-I'm a **Full Stack MERN Developer** at **Metconnect Infotech Pvt Ltd**, based in **Patna, Bihar, India**.
-I focus on backend-heavy, production-grade systems — architecture that survives real traffic, not just features that demo well.
+I'm a **Full Stack MERN Developer** at **Metconnect Infotech Pvt Ltd**, based in **Patna, Bihar, India**, with a **B.Tech in Computer Science Engineering**.
+Most of my day-to-day work sits on the backend — designing the services, queues, and data layers that keep an application stable once real users and real traffic show up, not just the parts that look good in a demo.

+I care about systems that stay predictable under load: request paths that don't block, caches that actually get invalidated correctly, and background jobs that recover cleanly when something fails.
+On the frontend side, I build with React and Next.js when a project needs a clean, fast interface — but the architecture underneath is where I spend most of my attention.

 | | |
 |---|---|